 N= Number of Isotopes Number of Reactions Number of energy groups

-In terms of parameter estimation technique it can create numerical resolution problems as well as purely mathematical ones (ill-conditioned problem)
+In terms of parameter estimation technique it can create numerical resolution problems as well as purely mathematical ones (ill-conditioned problem).

-is the a priori covariance matrix on multigroup cross sections:
+is conventionally a priori covariance matrix on multigroup cross sections:

-In the past these covariance matrices were based on expert judgement
+In the past these covariance matrices were based on expert judgement, however, large efforts to give the scientific basis to the nuclear data covariances are being performeed by the field of the nuclear data study cooperated with the reactor physics in the world-wide spread (see, for example, J. K. Tuli, Editor: "Special Issue on Workshop on Neutron Cross Section Covariances", New York, Nuclear Data Sheets Vol.109, Number 12 (2008)), although the common technical basis to evaluate the nuclear data covariances has not been converged yet.

 The problem solutions (i.e. the cross section adjustments) are dependent on these initial covariance matrices: